RealTrisT/Injectah/README.md

 ## Methods Of Injection
 #### Default
-I did not include the file containing the inject functions *LoadLibraryInject* and *ThreadHijackInject* *Inject.h"* since there are already many options out there for anyone looking to copy paste, and anyone at least somewhat smart can or has made their own.
+I did not include the file containing the inject functions *LoadLibraryInject* and *ThreadHijackInject* that is *"Inject.h"* since there are already many options out there for anyone looking to copy paste, and anyone at least somewhat smart can or has made their own.
 #### Add Your Own
 It's not hard to add your own functions, in *main.cpp* there are the defines in line 12-13,